 Executive and Senior Staff

 The ODOC Director oversees all aspects of agency operations and policy.
-The Chief of Staff, Chief Financial Officer, Chief of Operations, Chief of Strategic Engagement, Inspector General, General Counsel, Chief Medical Officer, and Administrator of Special Operations report to the agency Director.
+The Chief Financial Officer, Chief of Operations, Chief of Strategic Engagement, Inspector General, General Counsel, Chief Medical Officer, and Administrator of Special Operations report to the agency Director.
 The Director is an appointee of the Governor of the State of Oklahoma.